Robert Singer (producer)

-Robert Singer (born December 3) is an American television producer, director and writer.
-He is known for his work on Supernatural where he serves as an executive producer, director and occasional writer.
+Robert Singer (born January 3, 1944) is an American television producer, director and writer.
+He is known for his work on Supernatural where he served as an executive producer, senior director and occasional writer.
 The character Bobby Singer was named after him.
 A fictionalized version of Singer appears in the season 6 episode The French Mistake played by Brian Doyle-Murray.
 Singer also created the series Reasonable Doubts and has worked as a producer and director on various television series, including Lois & Clark: The New Adventures of Superman.
 He also served as a producer for the films Cujo and Burnt Offerings.
-His production company is December 3rd Productions, named after his birth date.